Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 [global]
 break-system-packages = true
 ```
-#### NodeJS and NVM
-- Check if you have node installed.
-Run `node --version`.
-If you have CloudPanel installed, NodeJS may not be installed globally.
-- If installing node, look up how to install node.
-Eg. Google: Ubuntu 22 install nodejs.
-Could look similar to: `apt install nodejs`.
-After installation, run `node --version` to check it succeeded.
-- Sometimes npm comes with nodejs.
-Check if it did install: `npm --version`.
-If not, see if npm installation instructions are at the same guide for installing nodejs (`apt install npm`).
-Otherwise, look up how to install npm. eg. Google: Ubuntu 22 install npm.
-	- Could look similar to: `apt install nodejs`.
-	- Check npm and its utility `npm --version` and `npx --version` (npx helps forcefully run)
-- Prevent npm scripts having "no file permission" error:
-	- Check npm version with `npm --version`
-	- If the version is v7 or v8 families, then NodeJS switches user to the user owning the folder to the package.json when running npm script which is not desirable in most cases (you would prefer to keep the same user that runs the npm script `npm run scriptX`) and usually causes file permission problems when running a npm script
-		- Then you install nvm to install and change the node version.
-Then you make it permanent beyond your current shell session.
-Refer to the tutorial [[NVM - npm scripts say permission denied on the cli command]]
-- Install NVM
-	- Why: If you're developing apps, you sometimes want a specific version of NodeJS at a folder especially if package conflicts or legacy packages.
-NVM makes this possible.
-	- NVM installation instructions at: https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating
-		- You may want to test nvm installed entirely:
-			- See if the folder exists: `ls ~/.nvm`
-			- Check the command works: `nvm --version`
-			- Check that the nvm initiating script (copy of the script is at installation instructions) is added to your **bash profile** or **z profile** after installation (NOT bash rc or zshrc).
-If it's not added, you'll have to manually add it (refer to instructions)
-			- Then enhance nvm so that it'll automatically switch node version when there's a .nvmrc in the folder.
-Add to your bash profile or z profile per instructions at [[Auto-switch based on presence of .nvmrc file in folder]]
-				- Then check if it does autoswitch.
-On your website root, create a folder `temp/`, then inside it create a `.nvmrc` file with the contents: `v22.20.0`.
-				- Test if .nvmrc works manually with `nvm use`.
-It'll switch to that node version.
-It may ask to install that node version - accept it
-				- cd up then cd back into temp/.
-It should output to terminal: "Now using node v22.20.0 (npm v10.9.3)" even if switching node version not necessary.

 #### Yarn
 - Make sure Node is at least v20.11.0 to install a newer yarn (https://www.redswitches.com/blog/install-yarn-in-ubuntu/), otherwise look up classic yarn installation instructions.